Amotti: Biography

 Amotti was born on November 9, 1992 in Daegu, South Korea.
 He graduated from the College of Physical Education at Yeungnam University.
 He served mandatory military service in the Republic of Korea Marine Corps and was discharged in 2013.

 On August 17, 2024, Amotti held a wedding ceremony with his non-celebrity girlfriend in Seoul, South Korea.
+On May 19, 2026, the couple welcomed their daughter, Kim San-ha.

 Career

 In December 2013, Amotti started CrossFit after his military service.
 In 2019, Amotti placed 6th in the CrossFit Open and finished 2nd in the Asia Championship.
 On May 26, 2020, Amotti launched his YouTube channel, where he began uploading vlog videos focusing on exercising and his daily life.
 In 2021, Amotti was cast in the reality show Steel Troops, but he had to withdraw after being involved in a car accident 2 weeks before filming began.
 Amotti has been working with Lululemon since 2021; in June 2024, he was announced as a South Korean brand ambassador for that company.

 After a car accident in January 2021, he retired from Crossfitter and competition and transitioned into being a fitness YouTuber.
 In 2023, Amotti won the bodybuilding competition Show Me the Body, receiving a prize of 20 million won.
 He was nearly selected to participate in Physical: 100 Season 1 but did not make the final cast.
 In 2024, Amotti participated in the Netflix show Physical: 100 Season 2.
 Although he was eliminated in Quest 2: Maze Race, he was brought back into the competition after being chosen by Jung Ji-hyun from Quest 2.5: Pillar Challenge.
 He made it to the final round and won the show against Hong Beom-seok.
-On April 3, Amotti signed an exclusive contract with BONBOOENT, joining a lineup that includes Chu Sung-hoon,Kim Dong-hyun and others.
+On April 3, Amotti signed an exclusive contract with BONBOOENT, joining a lineup that includes Chu Sung-hoon, Kim Dong-hyun and others.

 In 2025, Amotti joined Netflix show, Physical: Asia in Team South Korea and tvN new variety show, Muscle Farmers.
+He is set to appear in another tvN survival show, Synchro Game, teamed up with Lee Si-won.